rmTizi/CadWin/README.md

 If you do not trust the provided build, the project is provided in the ```Gui\Stylesheets\CadWin\Stitcher``` folder and you can just build and publish it yourself after reviewing its short source code.

-It short, it opens the different base .qss files, queery a public API for a human readable color name for the accents, search an replace color and theme tokes with their approriate value and finaly concatenates everything into distinct files.
+It short, it opens the different base .qss files, query a public API for a human readable color name for the accents, search an replace color and theme tokes with their appropriate value and finally concatenates everything into distinct files.

 **IMPORTANT** : The stitcher overwrites without prompt the CadWin .qss files from the ```Stylesheet``` folder, do not do changes in those.

 ### Manual Stitching

-If you cannot or do not want to use the automated tool, you can build a style manualy.
+If you cannot or do not want to use the automated tool, you can build a style manually.

-In a new empty .qss file, copy and paste the contents of the folowing files in this order :
+In a new empty .qss file, copy and paste the contents of the following files in this order :

-1) ```Layout.qss```, this file defines all the styles that give size position and behaviour to the widgets.
+1) ```Layout.qss```, this file defines all the styles that give size position and behavior to the widgets.
-2) ```Icons.qss```, this file contains the url of the replacment icons.
+2) ```Icons.qss```, this file contains the url of the replacement icons.
 3) ```Theme.qss```, found in Dark and Light folders, this file define the main colors shades, either Dark or Light.
 It is not advised to make changes in this file.
 4) ```Accent.qss```, found in Dark and Light folder, this file contains the accented colors styles.

 Then you need to search and replace the two following magic string tokens:

-1) ```%%THEME%%``` must be changed to ```Cadwin/Dark``` or ```Cadwin/Light``` depending on the theme you want.
+1) ```%%THEME%%``` must be changed to ```CadWin/Dark``` or ```CadWin/Light``` depending on the theme you want.
 2) ```%%R%%, %%G%%, %%B%%``` must be changed to the RGB value of your accent color with the following format ```000, 000, 000```.

 If you want to do changes to the style, do your edits in the "source" files (Layout, Icons, Theme, or Accents) and then either run the stitcher or build manually.

-Alternatively you can keep a copy not named ```Cadwin <something>.qss``` so that the stitcher won't overwrite it but then you might have to do manual updates too in the future if the Theme changes or improves.
+Alternatively you can keep a copy not named ```CadWin <something>.qss``` so that the stitcher won't overwrite it but then you might have to do manual updates too in the future if the Theme changes or improves.

 ## Final words